 Clinical experience and scientific research continue to show the beneficial effects of mindfulness practice in general, and the MBSR program in particular.
 More and more hospitals and medical schools, and a wide range of other schools and institutions, businesses, and many individual health and mental health professionals now offer some version of the 8-week class.

 MBSR helps people learn the tools necessary to become active participants in promoting their health and well-being, and how to experience more quality of life whether their condition improves or not.

 I am a qualified MBSR instructor having completed my training through the Center for Mindfulness in Medicine, Healthcare and Society at the University of Massacusetts Medical School where Jon Kabat-Zinn offered the first MBSR class in 1979.
-The Center for Mindfulness is the world leader in providing training in MBSR and has conducted much of the research on MBSR and its benefits.

 What MBSR participants have to say: